pupil-labs/pupil-docs/src/invisible/user-guide/troubleshooting.md

 The potential problems include:
 - Low battery on the Companion Device.
 - Low storage space remaining on the Companion Device.
-- Unstable connection to the Pupil Invisible device during a recording.
+- Unstable connection to the Pupil Invisible Glasses device during a recording.